 Doubly funny as this episode was rerun on Comedy Central the day after Strom Thurman died.
 Possibly done so deliberately.

 Before he died, Jim Varney voiced Walt Evergreen, president of a tobacco company.
-In case you're curious, Varney died of lung cancer.
+Varney died of lung cancer in 2000.

 Jerkass Woobie: Duckman's behavior and antisocial attitude stems from the fact he still misses his wife, and that she was the only person who could keep him in line.